Border residents rejoice as US says it will lift travel ban

 In Sault Ste.
 Marie, Michigan, where hockey and ice skating are ingrained, the Soo Eagles haven’t had a home game against a Canadian opponent in 20 months.
 The players, 17 to 20 years old, have been traveling to Canada since border restrictions were lifted there two months ago.
 Now the U.S. team can host.

 “I almost fell over when I read it,” said Ron Lavin, co-owner of the Eagles.
-“It’s been a long, frustrating journey for people on a lot of fronts far more serious than hockey, but we’re just really pleased.
+“It’s been a long frustrating journey for people on a lot of fronts far more serious than hockey, but we’re just really pleased.
 It’s great for the city.”

 Fully vaccinated U.S. citizens and permanent residents have been allowed into Canada since August, provided they have waited at least two weeks since getting their second vaccine dose and can show proof of a recent negative COVID-19 test.
 Mexico has not enforced COVID-19 entry procedures for land travelers.